What is an Edge?

 Representing Data as Edges

-Nodes define what exists.
+Nodes define the main entities of your graph.
 Edges define how those things interact.
-Edges can represent many kinds of connections:- Ownership
+Edges can represent many kinds of connections.
+Some examples:| Source Node | Edge | Target Node |

 |---|---|---|